Hitachi Rail Italy: Controversies during the 2000s

 The City of Gothenburg in Sweden has ordered 40 one-directional Sirio trams which were to be put into service on the Gothenburg tram network during 2005 and onwards.
 The trams were delivered late and functioned poorly when put into traffic.
 Among reported problems were corrosion, excessive track damage caused by the trams, malfunctioning air conditioners inside the trams and poor ride quality.
 The City of Gothenburg therefore withheld a large part of the payment for a delivered tram until fully operational.

 The 32 two-directional trams delivered for the Oslo Tramway from 1999, called SL95, have met several difficulties with rust during snowy weather and the heavy weight necessitates much maintenance to streets and tracks, which make the trams expensive to operate.
 They are also considered to create more noise than necessary.
 The replacement of the trams will start in 2020 and the last trams will be taken out of service in 2024.

-After 7 years on a 4 year project the region of Stockholm decided to cancel the contract on new signal system for the red metro line in Stockholm with Ansaldo on 1 billion SEK.
+After 7 years on a 4-year project the region of Stockholm decided to cancel the contract on new signal system for the red metro line in Stockholm with Ansaldo on 1 billion SEK.
 The prepayment of hundreds of million SEK is currently up in arbitration court.

+The maintenance issues experienced by MBTA AnsaldoBreda Type 8 Vehicles delayed the retirement of the Boeing LRVs by several years.
+According to MBTA Chief Operating Officer Jeff Gonneville, they present a "maintenance challenge".
+In October 2016, the Boston Globe reported that the MBTA Green Line had the most derailments in the nation due to the Type 8.